aka: Gallows Humour

 - St. Sebastian (the one who was tied to a tree and shot full of arrows) is the patron saint of lacemakers.
 Bartholomew the Apostle — the one who was flayed alive and then crucified — is the patron saint of tanners and leather-workers.

-- Terry Pratchett has said he is going to take his Alzheimers with him.
+- Terry Pratchett said he was going to take his Alzheimers with him.
 He also described it in his initial announcement as "an embuggerance".

 - Russell Means once said American Indians should be placed on the endangered species list, much like the aforementioned Star Trek example.